How to start a fishing lure business: your first cast

 Calculate your cost of goods sold

 Start with a cost-plus pricing model.
 First, calculate the total material cost for one lure.
 This includes plastisol, hooks, pigment, and glitter.
-A frequent oversight is forgetting packaging costs, which can add another $0.20 to $0.40 per lure.
+Packaging costs can add another $0.20 to $0.40 per lure, and forgetting them is the fastest way to underprice.

 For example, if a lure costs $1.10 in materials and $0.40 to package, your total cost is $1.50.
 A standard markup for handmade lures is between 3x and 4x your cost.
-This gives you a healthy profit margin of around 70%.
+This gives you a healthy profit margin of around 70 percent.
+Handmade lure listings on Etsy commonly range from $5.75 for soft plastics to $24.99 for painted multi-packs, so a $4.50 entry price for a single soft plastic is competitive.

 Set your market price